frank8922/CIM111/week2/readme.md

 ## Site Outline

+Is an breakdown of assets and text locations and sections.

 * Home page
  * Bio - Section
   * Image of me working on something
   * Bio Text
 * Resume
  * Objective - Section
   * Objective Text